Cyclic vomiting syndrome

 Tests and diagnosis

-The doctor will ask you about your or your child's medical history and will conduct a physical exam.
+The doctor will start by asking about your child's or your medical history and conducting a physical exam.

 Treatments and drugs

-There's no cure for cyclic vomiting syndrome.
-To control the signs and symptoms, you or your child may need:
+There's no cure for cyclic vomiting syndrome, so treatment focuses on controlling the signs and symptoms.
+You or your child may be prescribed:

-In many cases, the same types of medications used for migraines often help stop or even prevent episodes of cyclic vomiting.
-These medications include:
+The same types of medications used for migraines can sometimes help stop or even prevent episodes of cyclic vomiting.
+These medications may be recommended for people whose episodes are frequent and long-lasting.

 Lifestyle and home remedies

-When the vomiting phase has stopped, it's very important to drink water and replace lost electrolytes with fruit juices or sports drinks.
-You or your child might not feel like eating right away.
-Some people need to start with clear liquids and then gradually add solid food back into their diet.
-But, others may feel well enough to begin eating a normal diet soon after they stop vomiting.
+When the vomiting phase has stopped, it's very important to drink water and replace lost electrolytes.
+Some people may feel well enough to begin eating a normal diet soon after they stop vomiting.
+But if you don't or your child doesn't feel like eating right away, you might start with clear liquids and then gradually add solid food.

-Always check with your doctor before taking any supplements to be sure you or your child are taking a safe dose of the supplement, and that it won't adversely interact with any medications you're taking.
+Always check with your doctor before taking any supplements to be sure you or your child is taking a safe dose and that the supplement won't adversely interact with any medications you're taking.
+Some people may experience side effects from L-carnitine and Coenzyme Q10 that are similar to the symptoms of cyclic vomiting syndrome, including nausea, diarrhea and loss of appetite.

 Coping and support

-Because you never know when the next episode might occur, cyclic vomiting syndrome can be difficult on the whole family.
-Children may be especially concerned about when the next episode may come, and they may worry constantly that they'll be with other children when it happens.
+Because you never know when the next episode might occur, cyclic vomiting syndrome can be difficult for the whole family.
+Children may be especially concerned, and may worry constantly that they'll be with other children when an episode happens.

 You or your child may benefit from connecting with others who understand what it's like to live with the uncertainty of cyclic vomiting syndrome.
-Ask your doctor about support groups in your area, or contact the Cyclic Vomiting Syndrome Association at 414-342-7880.
+Ask your doctor about support groups in your area.

 Many people know what triggers their cyclic vomiting episodes.
 Avoiding those triggers can reduce the frequency of episodes.

-If episodes occur more than once a month or require hospitalization, doctors typically recommend daily preventive medicine.
-Commonly used drugs to prevent cyclic vomiting episodes include amitriptyline and propranolol (Inderal).
+If episodes occur more than once a month or require hospitalization, your doctor may recommend preventive medicine.
+Lifestyle changes also may help, including:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.